Ethical Investment and Banking

 • Guidance for universities with no investments: People & Planet will look for an impact investment / (re-)investment commitment in the university’s investment policy.
 Points can only be scored if an impact investment / (re-)investment commitment within the policy is found.
 Universities can state in policy that any future investments in energy would be in renewable energy/low carbon/community renewable energy/renewable energy projects on campus.
 This ensures that any future investment approach is guided by institutional policy.
 This approach is the same for universities that never invested in fossil fuels, but do have investment portfolios.

-4. Ethical banking
+4. Ethical Banking

 4a.
 Does the institution have a robust and publicly available Ethical Banking Policy reported on at the senior level?